GabrielMoreau/uvmat-doc/help/README.md

 - ObjectStyle: ='points', 'line', 'plane', denotes the style of geometric object on which the data have been 'projected'.
   For instance a profiler project a physical field along a line.
 - ObjectCoord: Coordinates defining a geometric object on which the data have been projected.
-- ObjectRangeX, ObjectRangeY, ObjectRangeZ : range of action of a projection object along each coordinate, see [#ProjMode: section 6].
+- ObjectRangeX, ObjectRangeY, ObjectRangeZ : range of action of a projection object along each coordinate, see [section 6](#section-6}.
 - 'long_name':(convention from [unidata-><http://www.unidata.ucar.edu:>]) a long descriptive name, could be used for labeling plots, for example.
   If a variable has no long_name attribute assigned, the variable name should be used as a default.
 - *Attributes of variables*: